zwhbio2017/clipipe_docs/docs/2_installation.md

 ## Installation

+### Use CLIPipe Docker

+#### Prepare reference and demo data

+1. Download the reference and demo data to directory, and unzip

+         mkdir clipipe_test;
+         cd clipipe_test;
+         wget ;
+         wget ;
+         tar -xvzf clipipe_ref.tar.gz;
+         tar -xvzf clipipe_demo.tar.gz;

-### Run with Docker
+#### Run CLIPipe Docker

 1. [Docker](https://www.docker.com/) provides an easy way to run CLIPipe in a working environment that is completely separated from your host machine.
 All required software and packages are already installed in a ready-to-use image of CLIPipe docker, so there are no more requirements. you can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
-You can execute to get the docker `CLIPipe_v3` container:
+You can execute to get the docker `CLIPipe_1.0.X` container:

+         cd clipipe_test;
+         docker import CLIPipe_v1.0.2_.tar.gz zs/clipipe:1.0.2_test     ##import the docker

-         docker run --name=CLIPipe_v3 -t -d -h CLIPipe_docker --restart unless-stopped -v <path-to-clipipe>:/home/CLIPipe_user/clipipe zs/clipipe:v1 /bin/bash
+         docker run --name=CLIPipe_1.0.2_test -t -d -h CLIPipe_docker --restart unless-stopped -v <the-absolute-path-of-current-directory>:/home/CLIPipe_user/clipipe zs/clipipe:1.0.2_test /bin/bash

     -   Make sure to create a local folder and provide the path to it.
 The example above uses a path that may not be applicable to your computer.
 Both, path to the folder on the host machine and path within the container (`/home/CLIPipe_user/clipipe`), must be absolute.